hd719/devops/Docker-101.md

 - `docker run -p 3000:3000 -v /app/node_modules -v $(pwd):/app <image_id>`
 - `-v`: stands for volume
-- `-v$(pwd):/app`: take everything inside the current directory and mapp it to the app folder in the container
+- `-v$(pwd):/app`: take everything inside the current directory and map it to the app folder in the container
 - `-v/app/node_modules`: We need a node_modules reference b/c we deleted our node_modules directory so the reference is actually pointing to nothing
 - `:` -> **NOTE** this colon represents a placeholder (so for example app/node_modules means we are referencing something inside our container versus \$(pwd):/app where we want to map a folder to our container)